mattcarmody/Resources/README.md

 ### Courses

-Automate the Boring Stuff with Python - a practical intro to programming.
+[Automate the Boring Stuff with Python](https://automatetheboringstuff.com/) - a practical intro to programming.
 By the end of the book a user can write scripts to automate daily tasks in a handful of domains.

-Codecademy - quick overview of language basics with plenty of practice problems to exercise the material.
+[Codecademy](https://www.codecademy.com/learn) - quick overview of language basics with plenty of practice problems to exercise the material.
 A basics course can be completed during a one week free trial.

-[Khan Academy](https://www.khanacademy.org/computing/computer-science/algorithms) - brief introduction to binary search, asymptotic notation, sorting algorithms, graphs and breadth-first search.
+[Khan Academy: CS Algorithms](https://www.khanacademy.org/computing/computer-science/algorithms) - brief introduction to binary search, asymptotic notation, sorting algorithms, graphs and breadth-first search.
 Includes quizzes and Javascript exercises.

 ### Misc